akvo/akvo-flow-docs/docs/topic/fieldapp/3-launching-app.rst

 **To create a user:**

-1. Select "Manage Users" on the main menu.
+1. Select **Manage Users** on the main menu.
 The current list of users will be displayed.
 At first, this will be empty.

 .. figure:: img/7-manage-users-0-arrow.gif
    :width: 200 px